ATiredVegan/PeakClimber/README.md

 Figure 8.1: Screenshot of blank window labeled Figure 1 that may pop up.
 Close just this window to continue identifying peaks on your trace.
 This is a known bug!

 9. On the next screen you will have a list of parameters options as shown in Figure 9.
 The only two options you should worry about initially are the Graph text and Fronted peaks.
 The former controls if you have text on your graphs (peak retention times), the later controls if your tail for ALL PEAKS is before or after the peak center.
-Unfortunately there is an undefined region of the BEMG function around 0, so PeakClimber currently can only fit fronted or tailed peaks, but not a mixture.
+Unfortunately, there is an undefined region of the BEMG function around 0, so PeakClimber currently can only fit fronted or tailed peaks, but not a mixture.
 The other parameters control your fit: you should leave these as the default unless you are not satisfied with the quality of the fit (more in the FAQ below).

 <img width="540" alt="image" src="https://github.com/user-attachments/assets/aea31c73-db17-451b-bc86-1a0315216002" />